 – Philippians 3:13-14

-It’s the beginning of a New Year — 2020!
+Tomorrow is the beginning of a New Year — 2021!
 This is the time when people set goals for the coming year, but it’s also a time when people look back at the prior year to see what they achieved.
 However, often when people look back at their lives, they tend to remember more the choices and decisions that led to bad outcomes.
 If we are honest, we have all made choices in our past that we wish we could remake.
 Most of us have done some things we are ashamed of — things we don’t want anyone to know about.
 Many of us would like to just start over.
+Especially after the whirlwind of a year we had in 2020.

 The Apostle Paul certainly felt this way.
 He writes in 2 Timothy 1:15-16, “Here is a trustworthy saying that deserves full acceptance: Christ Jesus came into the world to save sinners — of whom I am the worst.
 But for that very reason I was shown mercy so that in me, the worst of sinners, Christ Jesus might display his unlimited patience as an example for those who would believe on him and receive eternal life.”
 In Paul’s earlier life he was a persecutor of the church.
 He arrested followers of Jesus and had them thrown in jail or executed.
 I’m sure that as Paul reflected over his life, he wished he could go back in time and start over.
 However, he couldn’t — and neither can we.